sofa-framework/sofa/readme.txt

      Launch Project VC8.bat.

  - console :
-     Change the templates in sofa.cfg from vcapp/vclib/vcsubdirs to app/lib/subdirs.
-     Then Launch Project VC6/7/8.bat depending on the version you use.
+     Open a command prompt with environment variables pointing to Visual Studio.
+     If you already have qmake installed and configured simply launch qmake.
+     If not launch project.bat.
-     Finally, build all project with nmake.
+     Then launch nmake to build all projects.

-After creating the project, verify that project example1 is the activated project.
+After creating the projects, verify that project example1 is the activated project.

 Building Sofa under Linux :